-Doctors’ reflections should be legally protected
+Doctors reflections should be protected

 Prof Sir Terence Stephenson said: 'We have made it clear that the GMC will not ask for doctors’ reflective records as part of the fitness to practise processes.
 But we do not control the actions of the courts and recorded reflections, such as in ePortfolios or for CPD purposes, are not subject to legal protection.
 Therefore disclosure of these documents might be requested by a court if it is considered that they are relevant to the matters to be determined in the case.
 The likelihood of records needing to be produced in court may be reduced if reflective records focus on reactions to, and learning from, an incident.

 'For our part, we have concluded that because doctors’ reflections are so fundamental to their professionalism, UK and devolved governments should consider how to protect them in law, if they see fit to do so.'

-The learning from the review will support just decision making and the application of the law, procedures and processes where allegations of gross negligence manslaughter and culpable homicide have arisen.
-This will help make sure accountability is appropriately apportioned between healthcare systems and individual doctors.
+The learning from the review will support just decision making and the application of the law, procedures and processes where allegations of gross negligence manslaughter and culpable homicide have arisen so that accountability is appropriately apportioned between healthcare systems and individual doctors.
 The outputs of the Williams Review will help to inform Leslie's when he reports his conclusions at the start of 2019.